srsuryadev/img-compression-cv-proj/index.md

 ![Accuracy vs Compression Rate](object-detection-compression/images/accuracy_vs_rate.png)

 This is a plot showing how compression rate affects accuracy of prediction.
-The total size of the test data is 26 MB and the Inception v3 model classifies objects with 90% accuracy.
-When we tune the compression rate to 46.2% we see that the accuracy drops to 52% and when the compression rate is pushed to 86.2% we see that the accuracy further drops to 43% which is still a lot better than a random object classifier that would have an accuracy of 10%.
+The total size of the test data is **26 MB** and the Inception v3 model classifies objects with 90% accuracy.
+When we tune the compression rate to **46.2%** we see that the accuracy drops to **52%** and when the compression rate is pushed to **86.2%** we see that the accuracy further drops to **43%** which is still a lot better than a random object classifier that would have an accuracy of 10%.

+# Summary

+1. Depth map based JPEG encoder (d-JPEG)
+    * Retaining localised details that are deemed to be important by a specific computer vision system.
+    * **84.28%** accuracy on text recognition with an average compression rate of **14.59%**.
+2. Image Compression for Object Detection
+    * Creates a new compression encoding that retains the abstract features necessary for a computer vision system.
+    * **52%** accuracy on object classification with an average compression rate of **46.2%**.

+# Conclusion

+We have proposed two approaches to compress images that will be consumed by computer vision systems.
+It is to be noted that even though we have demonstrated our technique with a text recognition system and object detection system, the technique is agnostic to the end system.
+A similar approach can be used to compress images where the end systems are different from text/object recognition systems.